 5 of 8 people found this review helpful.

 Feels Just Like Carolina

-Pros: There are so many courses like Buckhorn in central North Carolina.
-This is one of the better ones.
+Pros: There are so many courses like Buckhorn in central North Carolina, though none as well imagined or constructed.
 Nice, clean lines on well defined fairways.
 Perfectly delineated paths leading from hole to hole.
 It doesn't bring much that hasn't been done before.
 It just does it a bit better than most.

 Other than that, there aren't a lot of memorable holes here but they are almost all solid.
 Challenging and fair, it will be tough to stay in the fairway but if you do, there are no single trees left in the middle of your flight path.
 Good play is rewarded.